-Sliding Bar Door Hardware
+Modern Sliding Door Hardware

 You can easily find replacement rollers or glides at the local DIY hardware store and they are not expensive either, but as there are so many types available nowadays, you need to take your old one with you.
 Before you get a new one, first try to readjust the wheel and put back the door in its place.
 Give it a try and see if the problem has been fixed.
 If not, then that trip to the DIY store will need to be tackled next.